Why British Airways Club World has ruined my life…

 Con: I was given an aisle seat and I really hate aisle seats

-The only reason I hate aisle seats is because I don’t like being disturbed whilst flying and as it turns out that never actually happens in Club Class.
+The only reason I hate aisle seats is because I don’t like being disturbed whilst flying and as it turns out that never actually happens in Club World.
 In fact, the aisle seat was just perfect.
 I never felt closed in, I had copious amounts of room, yet still felt like I was in my own private pod.
 No need to get up anytime a ‘middle’ seat needed to get out, everything was very much on my terms.
-Just how I like it 😏.
+Just how I like it ?.

 Pro: Personal space means something here

 I’m not usually too bad when it comes to needing personal space.
 I actually like being closed into small spaces and I don’t mind sitting or being with strangers.
 But even I like to just be on my own sometimes and it’s usually on long journeys like this.
-Club class means thats exactly what you get.
+Club World means thats exactly what you get.
 Plenty of your own space.
 Even on the short haul journey from Manchester > London, the middle seat was redundant, turned into an extra table.
 Nice touch.

 Pro: This seat is everything.
 (E-V-E-R-Y-T-H-I-N-G).